What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 In this section, we’ll go through the most common ways to earn high-quality links.
 You’ll also get a handful of tips and tricks that will, hopefully, make building links easier.

-In addition, this is a great way to build brand awareness and drive traffic to your site, while also nurturing relationships with other people in your industry.
+In addition, this is a great way to build brand awareness and drive traffic to your own website, while also nurturing relationships with other people in your industry.

 Technical SEO Director Craig Fifield agrees that guest blogging is for more than just a link.
 “The SEO benefit for guest blogging isn’t from the obvious bio links, it’s from everything else that comes from being known,” he emphasized.